NikhilYakatpure/FineCore-website-clone/README.md

-# new Poject Clone of a webiste Called "FinCore"
+# New Poject Clone of a webiste Called "FinCore"

 [live demo](https://cool-starship-e08939.netlify.app)